JacksonOliverACC/git-tutorial/lab-1.md

 ### Install Git

 #### Determine if Git is installed
-Since you are using a C9 workspace, Git should already be installed.
+Since you are using a cloud workspace, Git should already be installed.
 You can verify this with the following command:

 ```console
 $ git --version
 ```

-You may be doing this outside of C9 though so if you do not get a response like the following:
+You may be doing this outside of the cloud workspace though, so if you do not get a response like the following:

-`git version 2.10.2`
+`git version 1.9.1`

-You should proceed to the [git-scm](https://git-scm.com/) site for download links and installation instruction.
+You should proceed to the [git-scm](https://git-scm.com/) site for download links and installation instructions.
 > Note: You may not get the exact version listed above.
 Any version of `git` will work for this lab.

 #### Configuring Git